SSWConsulting/SSWSysAdmins.LoginScript/README.md

 SysAdmin - This login script does:

    1. Flushes DNS
-   2. Synchronizes your PC time with the computer time of the Sydney server
-   3. Copies Office Templates to your machine, as per the rule https://rules.ssw.com.au/have-a-companywide-word-template
+   2. Copies Office Templates to your machine, as per the rule https://rules.ssw.com.au/have-a-companywide-word-template
-     a.
-If you do not have access to our fileserver, copies them from GitHub
-   4. Closes SnagIt if it was open, and copied its templates to your PC (using the same rules as above)
-   5. Changes the desktop background image to be SSW, if user wants to do so

 How to use it: